Sport Aviation Specialties

 If your aircraft is based inside the 30-nautical-mile-radius Mode C ring associated with the Class B airspace around several major airports, you will most likely need a radar transponder and altitude encoder.

-However, there is an exception that may apply to a few E-ABs and E-LSAs: the way it is stated in the FAR Part 91.215, if your aircraft was "originally certificated without an engine-driven electrical system" and has not been retrofitted with such a system, a transponder is not required.
-This statement is interpreted by the FAA light-sport branch to apply only to engines such as the Continental A-65/75 that were originally manufactured without generators or alternators and for which fitting a generator or alternator would be difficult.
+However, there is an exception that may apply to a few E-ABs and E-LSAs.
+The way it is stated in FAR Part 91.215, if your aircraft was "originally certificated without an engine-driven electrical system" and has not been retrofitted with such a system, a transponder is not required.
+This statement is interpreted by the FAA to apply only to engines such as the Continental A-65/75 that were originally manufactured without generators or alternators and for which fitting a generator or alternator would be difficult.
 That means if your engine is a newer Continental or Lycoming, a 2-stroke or 4-stroke Rotax, or any other engine that is easily capable of having an alternator or generator, the exception does not apply.

 Perform a Weight and Balance (Back)